nagaeiku452/3D-Tetris/README.md

 ### OutLine

-This is a side project,using self-created grid game engine.
+This is a side project, using self-created grid game engine.

-You can build your own version using IDE,unless you're OS is not Windows.
+You can build your own version using IDE, unless you're OS is not Windows.

 There is neither kill screen nor game over scene